mooc-codes/ParticleSimulator/Readme.md

 ### Motivation

-I have  been fascinated by physics simulators and game engines for sometime and wanted to try making a small prototype of my own and this project looked like the perfect opporturnity to try it out.
+I have  been fascinated by physics simulators and game engines for sometime and wanted to try making a small prototype of my own and this project looked like the perfect opportunity to try it out.

 ##Classes